PreibischLab/preibisch-labsite/events.md

 12 – 14
 The whole lab went to a lab retreat in Sintra, Portugal.
-<small>We discussed our work and had great talks by our guest Bruno Costa-Silva and Gaby Martins. </small>
+<small>We discussed our work and had great talks by our guests [Bruno Costa-Silva](http://neuro.fchampalimaud.org/en/research/investigators/research-groups/group/Costa-Silva/) and [Gaby Martins](http://www.gabygmartins.info). </small>

 01 – 03